im-addie/workout-bud/README.md

 ### ✨ Features
 - Exercise database
-  - Contains description, muscle group and equipment neede for each exercise
+  - Contains description, muscle group and equipment needed for each exercise
 - Log workout page
 - Dashboard page
   - Shows recent activity of the user